fabiodomingues/clj-depend/docs/config.md

 ### :source-paths

 Directories within the project to look for clj files.
+Files outside the source-paths will be ignored.

 Default: `#{"src"}`.